ThorbenKuck/NetCom2/README.md

 #### Creating a Client

-You create a Client similiiar to a Server.
+You create a Client similar to a Server.
 You just say:

 ```java
 ClientStart clientStart = ClientStart.at(/* address of Server */"localhost", /* port of Server*/88888);